wp-plugins/in-over-your-archives/readme.txt

 * improved the parsing function which finds images automatically

+* fixed a css bug where month abbreviations were being split onto 2 lines

+= 1.2 =

+More bug fixes!

-* fixed a php bug where imagecreatefromstring() was being called on an empty string
+* fixed a bug where imagecreatefromstring() in wp core was being called on empty string

-* fixed a css bug where month abbrviations were being split onto 2 lines
+* fixed a bug where in certain cases we wouldn't get any thumbnails at all

+* better handling when we are in a month with no posts, so we jump to the month before

+* a bunch of small optimization stuff

 == Frequently Asked Questions ==